Microscopy image showing microbial oil degradation at the oil-water interface

 Linking meta-omics data with isotopic tracer-based mass spectrometry and imaging (SIP metabolomics)

-Integrated meta-omic and isotopically labeled microspectroscopy approaches for discerning metabolic determinants of antibiotic efficacy in the gut microbiome
+Integrated meta-omic and isotopically labeled Raman microspectroscopy approaches for discerning metabolic determinants of antibiotic efficacy in the gut microbiome

 -